-- (2) Has authority to hire and fire employees or to set up working policy for the gaming operation; or - (3) Has financial management responsibility; for example, the chief financial officer.
+- b.
+Primary Management Official means any person who: - (1) Has management responsibility for a management contract; - (2) Has authority to hire and fire employees or to set up working policy for the gaming operation; - (3) Has financial management responsibility; for example, the chief financial officer; or - (4) Any other person designated by the Tribe as a primary management official.

-99-22-10 APPLICATION NOTICE
+99-22-11 APPLICATION NOTICE

 - a.
-The following notices shall be placed on the application form for a key employee or a primary management official before that form is filled out by the applicant: - (1) "In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
-The information will be used by National Indian Gaming Commission members and staff who have a need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a Tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a Tribe or a gaming operation.
-Failure to consent to the disclosure indicated in this notice will result in a Tribe's being unable to hire you in a primary management official or key employee position.
+The following notices shall be placed on the application form for a key employee or a primary management official before that form is filled out by the applicant: - (1) "In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.
+2701 et. seq.
+The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
+The information will be used by the Tribal Gaming Agency and by the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed to the appropriate federal, tribal, state, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal, or regulatory investigations or prosecutions, or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in the Tribe's being unable to license you for a primary management official or key employee position, or other position as determined by the Tribe.
 The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN may result in errors in processing your application. - (2) "A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
-Also, you may be punished by fine or imprisonment (U.S.Code, title 18, section 1001)." - b.
-The Gaming Commission shall notify, in writing, existed key employees and primary management officials that they shall: - (1) Complete a new application form that contains a Privacy Act notice pursuant to subsection (a)(1) of this section; or
+However, failure to supply a SSN may result in errors in processing your application. - (2) "A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
+Also, you may be punished by fine or imprisonment (U.S. Code, title 18, Section 1001)."

-- (2) Sign a statement that contains the Privacy Act notice and consent to the routing uses described in that notice. and also that they shall: - (3) Complete a new application form that contains a notice regarding false statements pursuant to subsection (a)(2) of this section; or - (4) Sign a statement that contains the notice regarding false statements.
+- b.
+The Gaming Commission shall notify, in writing, existed key employees and primary management officials that they shall: - (1) Complete a new application form that contains a Privacy Act notice pursuant to subsection (a)(1) of this section; or - (2) Sign a statement that contains the Privacy Act notice and consent to the routing uses described in that notice. and also that they shall: - (3) Complete a new application form that contains a notice regarding false statements pursuant to subsection (a)(2) of this section; or - (4) Sign a statement that contains the notice regarding false statements.

-99-22-11 BACKGROUND INVESTIGATIONS
+99-22-12 BACKGROUND INVESTIGATIONS